CMU-Vis-2022/final-project-naturaldisasters/README.md

 ## Webpage (Final Delivery)
-The following has some differences from the real web version, to see the webpage please check [here.](https://preview.shorthand.com/1qs94dfSZAumvWHV)
+To see the webpage please check [here.](https://preview.shorthand.com/1qs94dfSZAumvWHV)

-<iframe src="https://preview.shorthand.com/1qs94dfSZAumvWHV?:showVizHome=no&:embed=true" width="90%" height="500" seamless frameborder="0" scrolling="yes"></iframe>

 ## Work Allocation
 In order to better complete this project, our team assigned the tasks in details after determining the topic, met regularly to summarize and help each other solve problems.
 A more detailed allocation of duties is as follows.